 Even when a home was purchased prior to the marriage — when it should qualify as separate property for the purposes of asset distribution — there can still be fierce disputes over how the home will be handled in the divorce.
 The primary reason for this is that there are some complicating factors that can make dividing a house that was bought before marriage considerably more challenging than it might initially seem.

-Still, a home that was purchased prior to marriage will be classified as separate property in Texas unless the spouse who bought the home gifted an ownership interest to their partner using an enforceable agreement.
+Still, a home that was bought prior to marriage will be classified as separate property in Texas unless the spouse who bought the home gifted an ownership interest to their partner using an enforceable agreement.
 However, while the home will not become community property, the other spouse may have a viable legal claim to some of the value of the home.

 Typically, this type of legal claim is referred to as a community reimbursement claim.
 Essentially, this type of legal claim allows a partner to get their fair share of some of the value of an asset that they put their own money into preserving or improving.
 This is true even though that asset itself remains their partner’s separate property.
 To better understand how this works, consider the following two common examples: